Clinical Studies Prove Can-C Is 100% Safe and 96% Effective

-Order two boxes and receive a 6% discount of $37.48 per box or $74.95 for two boxes containing four 5 ml vial (two in each box).
+Order two boxes for $39.00 per box or $78.00 for two boxes containing four 5 ml vial (two in each box).
 Shipping is free to any US destination.
 Shipping to destinations outside the US is $6.95.

-Order four boxes and receive a 9% discount of $36.48 per box or $145.95 for four boxes containing two 5 ml vials in each box or 8 vials total.
+Order four boxes for $140 at $35 per box .
+There are two five (5) ml vials in each box so you will receive a total of eight (8) vials.
 Four boxes will last approximately 12 weeks when applying three drops in each of your cat’s eyes daily.
 Shipping is free to US destinations.
 Shipping to destinations outside the US costs $6.95.
 Click on the link below to order using any major credit card or Paypal.

 The Bottom Line on Can-C Eye Drops for Cats